+Yes, it is fine to work outside the home.
+The question is how many hours.
 We can’t come up with the answer for any given family by discussing this in the abstract.
 But let’s start with what we know is true.
 We know that for healthy development, babies need to form permanent attachments with intimate others who respond to their needs.
 By definition, any paid caregiver who is not a relative cannot offer a permanent relationship; you can count on it being disrupted sooner or later.

 For an infant, more than a few hours a week of care by a non-intimate can be emotionally jarring.
 They’re biologically programmed so that their stress hormones go through the roof when their "special people" vanish.
-An older baby -- starting around six months -- can handle somewhat more time away from her "attachment figures", but still needs to spend the majority of her awake time relating to a permanent intimate other.
+An older baby -- starting around six months -- can handle more time away from her "attachment figures", but still needs to spend the majority of her awake time relating to an intimate other.